– this page as pdf –

 About

 Mondrian is a general purpose statistical data-visualization system.
-It features outstanding visualization techniques for data of almost any kind, and has its particular strength compared to other tools when working with Categorical Data, Geographical Data and LARGE Data.
+It features outstanding interactive visualization techniques for data of almost any kind, and has particular strengths, compared to other tools, for working with Categorical Data, Geographical Data and LARGE Data.

-All plots in Mondrian are fully linked, and offer various interactions and queries.
+All plots in Mondrian are fully linked, and offer many interactions and queries.
 Any case selected in a plot in Mondrian is highlighted in all other plots.

 Mondrian works with data in standard tab-delimited or comma-separated ASCII files and can load data from R workspaces.
-There is basic support for working directly on data in Databases (please contact me for further info).
+There is basic support for working directly on data in Databases (please email for further info).

-For questions please refer to mondrian@theusRus.de.
-Bugs may be submitted to the bug-tracker as well as per e-mail.
+If you have any questions or comments, please email mondrian@theusRus.de.
+Bugs may be submitted to the bug-tracker as well as per email.

 News: